ChristianJHughes/DonutBaron/README.md

 # The Donut Baron

-<b>Donuts are a breakfast staple in the American office workplace.
-It is in everyone’s best interest to consume the best donuts possible as often as possible.
-The answer?
-Donut distribution through software.</b>
+<b>The Donut Baron gets gets donuts in the hands of you and your coworkers.</b>

 "Donut Day" is a joyous weekly holiday in which the "Donut Dollie" brings donuts for the office; the "Donut Dollie" changes each week, as do the types of donuts available.

 We've created an open donut web platform (ODWP) with the following features:

     -The flexibility to allow any organization to organize and maintain their own “Donut Day.”

     -A clear schedule for upcoming donut days, as well as who is responsible for bringing the donuts each week.

     -A ratings system that allows users to vote on the reliability of each “Donut Dollie,” and the quality of their pastries.

 ### Installation and Configuration